angles-n-daemons/angles-n-daemons.github.io/content/post/20210331-beef-noodle-soup.md

 _broth & meat_
 1. Bring 8 quarts of water to a boil.
 Blanche and rinse the beef bones / chuck in batches to remove any impurities.
 Discard the dirty water.
 2. Bring 8 more quarts of water and optionally the sugar to a boil.
 Add the beef bones and chuck in addition to two quartered tomatoes, one stalk of scallions, the garlic and ginger.
-3. Boil on medium for 2 hours, then pull the bones and chuck out and prepare / set aside meat.
+3. Boil on medium low for 2 hours, then pull the bones and chuck out and prepare / set aside meat.
   3a.
 For the bones, try to pull the tendons and ligaments off in addition to any meat that's attached.
   3b.
 Cut the chuck into 1.5-2" wide cubes.
 They should be larger than bite sized, but movable with chop sticks.
 4. Return the bones only to the broth and continue to boil for at least another 6 hours.
 Add water as needed.